IdeasLabUT/dynetworkx/dydoc/source/reference/introduction.rst

    a node and itself.

 :class:`SnapshotGraph`
-   This class implements an easy way to divide any type of Networkx graph to separate snapshots.
-This class is still in its early stages of development.
+   This class implements an easy way to gain access to a list of NetworkX networks and provides various methods to interact, manipulate and analyze the networks.

-:class:`DynamicGraph`
-    This class implements a continuous dynamic graph with edges, name, and graph attributes.